 paddlesteamers.info : The Internet's leading website for Side-Wheeled Paddle Steamers

-Paddlers (originally steamers, but converted to diesel power in 1995) still exist in Bangladesh operated by Bangladesh Inland Water Transport Corporation on the famous "Rocket" service from Dhaka (Sadarghat Ferry terminal) to Morrelganj with various intermediate stops, a distance of 354 kilometres.
-The route takes the ship along several rivers in the Padma delta and includes calls at Chandpur, Barisal, Hularhat.
-Originally the service went as far as Khulna, but this is no longer the case.
+Paddlers (originally steamers, but converted to diesel power in 1995) still exist in Bangladesh.
+Until 2022 they were operated by Bangladesh Inland Water Transport Corporation on the famous "Rocket" service from Dhaka (Sadarghat Ferry terminal) to Morrelganj with various intermediate stops, a distance of 354 kilometres.
+The route tooks the vessels along several rivers in the Padma delta and included calls at Chandpur, Barisal, Hularhat.
+Originally the service went as far as Khulna.

 Photo from wikicommons by A Rahim, reproduced under Creative Commons licence : https://creativecommons.org/licenses/by-sa/4.0/deed.en

-There are believed to be four "classic" vessels in service on this route, Mahsud, Ostrich, Tern and Lepcha at the time of writing - June 2018.
+There were four "classic" vessels in service on this route, Mahsud, Ostrich, Tern and Lepcha in its final years.
 All were built and engined by Denny of Dumbarton, Scotland, however their steam engines have been replaced with diesel engines.
 Details of original engines are included below

 Mahsud (1929)